-Yes, given that recordkeeping requirements apply to electronic communications, a regulated entity should establish policies and procedures to address the use by the regulated entity and its associated persons of social media.
-[23] 22 As a baseline, those policies and procedures would
+Yes, given that recordkeeping requirements apply to electronic communications, a regulated entity should establish policies and procedures to address the use by the regulated entity and its associated persons of social media. $[^{23}]^{22}$ As a baseline, those policies and procedures would

-^{[&}lt;sup>21]20 Rule G-8(h)(i) requires municipal advisors to make and keep current all books and records described in Rule 15Ba1-8(a) under the Exchange Act.
-Particularly, Rule 15Ba1-8(a)(1) requires that municipal advisors make and keep true, accurate, and current "originals or copies of all written communications received, and originals or copies of all written communications sent, by such municipal advisor (including inter-office memoranda and communications) relating to municipal advisory activities, regardless of the format of such communications."
+[&lt;sup>21] Rule G-8(h)(i) requires municipal advisors to make and keep current all books and records described in Rule 15Ba1-8(a) under the Exchange Act.
+Particularly, Rule 15Ba1-8(a)(1) requires that municipal advisors make and keep true, accurate, and current "originals or copies of all written communications received, and originals or copies of all written communications received, and originals or copies of all written communications received, and originals or copies of all written communications) relating to municipal advisory activities, regardless of the format of such communications."

-^{[&}lt;sup>22]21 While many regulated entities may find the guidance in these FAQs useful when establishing their supervisory systems, each regulated entity should develop a supervisory system that is tailored to its own business model, recognizing that some considerations may not apply in the same manner for every firm and others may not apply at all.
+[&lt;sup>22] While many regulated entities may find the guidance in these FAQs useful when establishing their supervisory systems, each regulated entity should develop a supervisory system that is tailored to its own business model, recognizing that some considerations may not apply in the same manner for every firm and others may not apply at all.

-^{[&}lt;sup>23]22 In part, Rules G-27(b) and Rule G-44(a) require that a regulated entity establish a supervisory system to supervise the municipal securities and municipal advisory activities reflect the regulated entity's permitted and/or prohibited practices.
+[&lt;sup>23] In part, Rules G-27(b) and Rule G-44(a) require that a regulated entity establish a supervisory system to supervise the municipal securities and municipal advisory activities reflect the regulated entity's permitted and/or prohibited practices.
 Such permitted practices may include restrictions on the use of certain technologies or the prohibition of the use of social media to engage in municipal securities business or municipal advisory activities.
 Further, the supervisory system for a regulated entity that permits the use of social media would address all applicable MSRB rules, including, but not limited to: